turingschool-examples/rack_server/README.md

 ## Can We Write a Test Already?

-I think so.
+I think we're ready!
 Let's try.

 Let's make one more directory so that we can organize our test suite a little bit.
-We're totally going to write some feature tests.
+We're totally going to write some feature tests (remember, these are more client-oriented tests that ensure our pages are functioning correctly).

 ```
 $ mkdir test/features